-If you have a Nest Thermostat you have probably heard about the recent problems and may be living in fear of losing your home’s heating abilities in the dead of winter.
+If you have a Nest Thermostat you may have read about the recent issues and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

 But fear not!

-For additional information, see Nest Support page.
+For additional information, see their Nest Support page.
 For a quick summary, keep on reading:

 - the thermostat’s animations are slower than usual

 - the thermostat shows a message saying, “Please remove the thermostat from its base, then reattach it;”

 - the thermostat’s display won’t light up and unresponsive (you may also observe a blinking red or green light above the display)

 - the thermostat can’t control the corresponding heating and cooling unit(s)